🚀 Introduction

 Defining a Component

-A component is defined in its own .rs.html
+A component is defined in its own .rs.html file.
+It can access parameters passed to

 it and can specify where to render any “child content” it receives.